See Selena Gomez's First Coach Campaign (Finally!)

 “Selena is a rebel and a romantic, a dreamer and a doer who boldly charts her own course,” Coach's creative director, Stuart Vevers, said in a press release.
 “To me, she speaks to a generation; she connects.”

 Coinciding with the launch of the company's fall 2017 collection, Gomez is also set to star in three short films — named for Coach's new trinity of bags: the Rogue, the Edie, and the Coach Swagger — that will depict her getting ready for a night out in New York City.
 With the debut of her first campaign, of course, comes more rumors about a potential Selena Gomez x Coach capsule collection in the future.
-For now, though, we'll be keeping an eye on the well-accessorized star this summer (because girlfriend knows how to rock a handbag).
+For now, though, we'll be keeping an eye on the well-accessorised star this summer.

 Advertisement